tbrockman/tbrockman.github.io/_drafts/hello-world.md

 Today's blog is about me finding a small issue allowing abuse of an open-source application, me notifying the author poorly, the issue not being addressed, and me creating a fork that solves the problem.

-Let's skip the introductions and just get into it.
+Let's get into it.

 ## Utterances

 [Utterances](https://utteranc.es) is an open-source Typescript plugin which integrates with [Github](https://github.com) to allow comment sections backed by [Github issues](https://github.com/tbrockman/tbrockman.github.io/issues), which when you combine it with something like [Github pages](https://pages.github.com/), gives the ability to host a static website with comments, for **free**!
 It also looks pretty nice and works on mobile.

-Being really impressed by the plugin, suspicious of things that implement oauth, and naturally curious, I was eager to know how this small little Javascript application worked.
+Being really impressed by the plugin, suspicious of things that implement oauth flows, and naturally curious, I was eager to know how this small little Javascript application worked.

 ```html
 <script src="https://utteranc.es/client.js"